 \section{Abstract}

-The widespread use of machine learning models in high-stakes domains can have a major negative impact, especially on individuals who receive undesirable outcomes.
-Algorithmic recourse provides such individuals with suggestions of minimum-cost improvements they can make to achieve a desirable outcome in the future.
-However, machine learning models often get updated over time and this can cause a recourse to become invalid (i.e., not lead to the desirable outcome).
-The robust recourse literature aims to choose recourses that are less sensitive, even against adversarial model changes, but this comes at a higher cost.
-To overcome this obstacle, we initiate the study of algorithmic recourse through the learning-augmented framework and evaluate the extent to which a designer equipped with a prediction regarding future model changes can reduce the cost of recourse when the prediction is accurate (consistency) while also limiting the cost even when the prediction is inaccurate (robustness).
-We propose a novel algorithm for this problem, study the robustness-consistency trade-off, and analyze how prediction accuracy affects performance.
+Algorithmic recourse provides individuals who receive undesirable outcomes from machine learning systems with minimum-cost improvements to achieve a desirable outcome.
+However, machine learning models often get updated, so the recourse may not lead to the desired outcome.
+The robust recourse framework chooses recourses that are less sensitive to adversarial model changes, but this comes at a higher cost.
+To address this, we initiate the study of learning-augmented algorithmic recourse and evaluate the extent to which a designer equipped with a prediction of the future model can reduce the cost of recourse when the prediction is accurate (consistency) while also limiting the cost even when the prediction is inaccurate (robustness).
+We propose a novel algorithm, study the robustness-consistency trade-off, and analyze how prediction accuracy affects performance.